Estimated Population: less than 7,000 in the U.S.

 Ways to identify this species: dark skin with white on their flippers and belly

-Humpbacks are seasonal migrants, breeding in sub tropical or tropical waters during the winter and spending summers in the colder, food-rich waters of higher latitudes, like the Bering Sea.
+- Humpbacks are seasonal migrants, breeding in temperate waters of lower latitudes in the winter and spending summers in the colder, food-rich waters of higher latitudes, like the Bering Sea.

-Scientists identify humpbacks by the markings on their tails.
-Their flippers are 1/3 of their body length which is why they get their genus name Megaptera meaning "big wings".
+- Scientists identifty humpbacks by the markings on their tails.
+Their flippers are 1/3 of their body length which averages 47 feet for adult females and 43 feet for males.

-During the winter, male humpback whales sing long complicated tunes which may be a method to attract females.
+- During the winter, male humpback whales produce long complicated songs which may be a method to attract females.

-Until the early 20th century, humpbacks were considered too large and fast to be pursued by most whaling vessels.
+- Until the early 20th century, humpbacks were considered too large and fast to be pursued by most whaling vessels.
 However, with the introduction of faster whaling ships and harpoon guns, whalers began targeting humpbacks.
 By the time commercial whaling was banned, humpback populations had declined to only 10% of their original size with only 1,000 humpbacks remaining in the entire North Pacific.

-Humpback whales have been recovering since the moratorium commercial whaling, but they are still threatened by entanglement in fishing nets and by collisions with ships.
-In addition, Japan announced plans to resume "scientific" whaling of humpback whales in 2007 but they delayed this plan during the 2007-2008 due to a global outcry.
+- Humpback whales have begun to recover from uncontrolled commercial whaling, but they are still threatened by entanglement in fishing nets and by collisions with ships.
+In addition, Japan has announced plans to resume "scientific" whaling of humpback whales in 2007.